 Why Clean Range Hood Filters?

 Range hoods are located right above the stove, and often absorb the grease, grime, and smoke that travel upwards during cooking.
 The range hood filter is what catches the grime, and prevents it from making its way back onto your stove, and into your food.
-Thus, range hoods can get particularly grimey, especially when it has not been cleaned in a while.
+Thus, range hood filter can get particularly grimey, especially when it has not been cleaned in a while.

 Range hood filter cleaning is an important part of kitchen maintenance.
-It is essential in maintaining fire safety in your home as a greasy range hood is prone to catching fire from the stove.
+It is essential in maintaining fire safety in your home as a greasy range hood filter is prone to catching fire from the stove.
 Maintain a cleaning schedule for your range hood to wash the filter before grease starts to drip from the range hood.

 How to Clean Range Hood Filter: A Step-by-step Guide